HelloYiHan/DriverML/README.md

 **ExInAtor was designed for the detection of driver genes (principally lncRNAs, but also protein-coding genes) using whole-genome sequencing (WGS) mutation data.
 According to a recent discussion with the developer of ExInAtor, it is worth noting that the result of ExInAtor in the DriverML paper didn’t represent its optimal performance , due to the use of whole-exome sequencing (WES) mutation data.**

 ## Output
 The output of DriverML is a summary of putative driver genes, including the numbers of each mutation type, the value of the statistic, p-value, and FDR adjusted p-value.
+The genes with negative LRT values (the statistic values) shoule be ignored.
 ## Interpretation of the Output
 There are 11 columns in the output file.
 The first column is the gene symbol.
 The second to eighth columns are numbers of mutations.
 The ninth column(LRT) is values of the statistics.
 The tenth and eleventh columns are the P-values and adjusted P-values(Benjamini-Hochberg Procedure).
 The bigger the statistics, the more likely that gene is a driver.
 You could refer to the adjusted P-values for possibilities.
 The negative values of LRT represent they are not likely to be drivers and you could ignore them.
 ## Example